paradoxcode/php-the-right-way/_posts/03-02-01-Programming-Paradigms.md

 PHP 5.4 je dodal zmožnost za vezavo zapiranj (bind closures) obsega objekta in tudi izboljšano podporo klicajočih, tako da so lahko uporabljene neodvisno z anonimnimi funkcijami v skoraj vseh primerih.

-PHP 5.4 added the ability to bind closures to an object's scope and also improved support for callables such that they can be used interchangeably with anonymous functions in almost all cases.

 * Nadaljujte branje na strani [funkcijsko programiranje v PHP](/pages/Functional-Programming.html)
 * [Preberite o anonimnih funkcijah][anonymous-functions]
 * [Preberite o Closure razredu][closure-class]